-The slasher film sub-genre was inundated with self-awareness films, beginning with the clever SCREAM (Wes Craven, 1996), and continuing with several less inspirational knock offs post-1996.
+By 1999, self-awareness films inundated the slasher sub-genre, beginning with the clever SCREAM (Wes Craven, 1996), and continuing with several less inspirational knock offs post-1996.
 While such self-awareness provided a moment of fun for long time slasher movie fans, few movies have shown a willingness to return to the roots and spirit of the sub-genre.
-The last thing most slasher movie fans have wanted to see in recent memory is another humor laced, self-aware take on their favorite category.
+The last thing most slasher movie fans have wanted in recent memory is another humor-laced, self-aware take on their favorite category.

 But Leslie Vernon is no ordinary serial killer.
-Vernon strives to become a legendary “operator in the business”, much like Freddy, Michael and Jason.
+Vernon strives to become a legendary “operator in the business”, much like Freddy, Michael, and Jason.
 Much like the aforementioned, Vernon already has an urban legend back story which terrorizes children around camp fires.
-All Vernon needs to do is emerge from legend into reality, much like “the night He came home.”
+All Vernon needs is to emerge from legend into reality, much like “the night He came home.”

 Have you ever wondered how legendary killers calmly walk behind their sprinting victims and still catch up?
 Aerobics, and plenty of them.
 How about how the best killers can appear to be dead, and then suddenly rise to attack?
 Ancient techniques similar to those used in Yoga.
 Want to know how to survive a fire?
 How do killers know where to hide before their victims show up?
 How do you choose a final girl?
 How do you identify a virgin?

 When asked why he chooses to live deep in the forest rather than in his childhood home (which is considered haunted much like the Myers house), Leslie quips that if he is to make a frightening return, he “can’t exactly be seen mowing the lawn.”
 This line had me laughing for several minutes.